 Students will work alongside educators and STEM* professionals to engineer solutions to composting, food production, stormwater management and water quality problems.
 Field trip excursions include trips to local natural areas, labs, businesses, and community gardens.

-Cost: $100 program fee to cover materials.
-Lunch will be provided the final day of the program. *Financial aid is available for students who would like to request it.
+Cost: $100 program fee to cover materials. *Financial aid is available for students who would like to request it.

 The electronic application can be submitted online.
 If you print the pdf, please mail, fax or email your application to us at: